 The Court will essentially use a three step process in working out how to distribute marital assets:

 - It will consider the value of all of the assets and any liabilities, and find what is left after the payment of those liabilities.

-- The Court will look at the contributions made by each party towards getting and looking after the marital assets.
-There are 3 things they consider here:
+- The court will look at the contributions made by each party towards getting and looking after the marital assets.
+There are three things they consider here:

 - Direct financial contributions.

 - Non-financial contributions made either directly or indirectly on behalf of the party to the marriage or a child of the marriage, such as repairs and maintenance of the home.